mrdeephang/To-Do/README.md

 ## Requirements

 - Flutter installed
-- Android Studio or VS Code
+- Android Studio(compulsary) or VS Code
 - Emulator or physical device

 ## How to Run